 The digital future depends on the rule of law

 We live just as much online as we do offline.
 We develop personal and professional relationships there, and our digital transactions drive the global economy.
 We have even entrusted our democracy and the administration of public services to digital technology.
 Therefore, faith in this technology is paramount.
 If people believe digital technology is being used against them, they will turn against it.
-We have already seen activists endeavor to subvert face surveillance.
+We have already seen activists endeavor to subvert face surveillance(new window).
 Just as laws create cooperation, commerce, and democracy in the physical world, we need laws that foster a sense of security and trust in the digital world.